 In addition, they don’t use mutual funds, but instead use exchange traded funds with a mix of individual stocks, since stocks can be easily bought and sold for tax loss harvesting.
 And speaking of tax loss harvesting, they use this strategy to sell losing stocks, which offsets the gains on the sale of winning stocks.
 This strategy minimizes the negative impact on your investment portfolio from income taxes.

 Site Security.
 Personal Capital uses bank level, military grade encryption on the platform.
 They also perform ongoing third-party security audits to test their systems.
 They also use device authentication so that each device you link your account must first be authenticated in order to be used

 Investing expenses and taxes are the two things you can absolutely count on within the investing world.
 You can’t rely on gains every year, but you can guarantee you will be taxed and you will pay expenses.
 That makes reducing those expenses as one of two ways you can control your investing destiny.

 Thankfully, Personal Capital realizes this and offers you a really great tool to analyze the cost of your investments.
-Where this gets interesting is you can do an analysis on your employer’s 401k plan to discover whether your plan is amazing, just okay, or terrible as it comes to costs.
+Where this gets interesting is you can do an analysis on your employer’s 401 (k) plan (as discussed above) to discover whether your plan is amazing, just okay, or terrible as it comes to costs.
 You might be the person to go to HR to reveal just how expensive your plan is, lay out a new plan that would cut costs for everyone, and end up getting a promotion just for running a cost analysis.

 Is Personal Capital for Me?